stimulusreflex/stimulus_reflex/docs/patterns.md

 We've got your back.
 {% endhint %}

 Now, let's revisit our `ExampleReflex` class.
 When the user clicks the button, it calls our `api` action.
 The `@api_status` is set to `:loading` and `wait_for_it` gets called specifying the `success` action as the callback.
-Since `wait_for_it` operates asyncronously in its own thread, the action immediately sends the template back to the client to notify them that a slow process has started.
+Since `wait_for_it` operates asynchronously in its own thread, the action immediately sends the template back to the client to notify them that a slow process has started.

 {% tabs %}
 {% tab title="example\_reflex.rb" %}